 Privileged Access Management (PAM) is key factor in achieving success with GDPR compliance.
 We will review GDPR’s impact on access control for data management systems and applications that handle EU consumer data.
 It will focus on the role of PAM in “privacy by design” as well as GDPR-related audit, compliance documentation, and incident response.

 GDPR has injected the privacy discussion into various security and IT workflows.
 This complicates many existing processes.
 Consider the addition of a DPO, that itself is going to change the dynamics of how people in teams effectively communicate with each other and how critical security and privacy related decision get made.
 By having the equivalent of a regulatory authority in-house, everyone who touches personal data will now have some level of obligation to keep the DPO informed about decisions and activities that relate to GDPR compliance.
 As the point person for data privacy across the entire infrastructure, the DPO may require increased visibility into processes that were formerly unseen by anyone except the person doing the actual task itself.
-GDPR adopts a broad approach to territoriality, affecting organizations of all types, whether acting as controllers or as processors.
-There will be significant changes that impact organizations established outside the EU but are conducting business in the EU.
-This particularly affects organizations with internet-based business models, offering goods or services to consumers located in the EU.
+GDPR adopts a broad approach to territoriality, affecting organisations of all types, whether acting as controllers or as processors.
+There will be significant changes that impact organisations established outside the EU but are conducting business in the EU.
+This particularly affects organisations with internet-based business models, offering goods or services to consumers located in the EU.

 How PAM helps with GDPR